hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 is acceptable, but a more specific header

 ```
-HTTP/1.1 200 OK HAPI 1201 - no data in the interval
+HTTP/1.1 200 OK; HAPI 1201 OK - no data for time range
 ```

-is preferred if the server can detect in time that there is no data.
+is preferred if the server can detect in time that there is no data and is able to modify the HTTP status message.
 This allows clients to verify that the empty body was intended.

 #### 3.7.6.4 Time Range With All Fill Values